 How to Enable or Disable Cellular Use in Windows 11

-You can enable or disable cellular use in Windows 11 to control your PC’s ability to connect to mobile networks using a SIM or eSIM.
+You enable or disable cellular use in Windows 11 to manage your PC’s connection to mobile networks via a SIM or eSIM.

 How to Check if Your PC Supports Cellular Data